Duccioo/TwistedThoughtGAN/README.md

 ```

-For exsample if you want to create 100 harmonograph with dimension 256x256 on the directory ```/out_img/``` you can use this call:
+For exsample if you want to create 100 harmonograph with dimension 256x256 in the directory ```/out_img/``` you can use this call:

 ```python
 gen_harmonograph(n_images=[0, 100], dimension=256, path="out_img")